 And if you need to break up your instruction – do it.
-Teach then send them to work or do one step.
+Teach one step, then send them to work on one step or do one step.
 Bring them back to you and repeat.
 This is very effective for multiple part projects!

 My hope for you is to find what really works for you in regards to kindergarten classroom management.
 Take the principles of being consistent, teaching expectations and determining both logical consequences and rewards can help you shape how you want your classroom to run.

 If you haven’t seen this already, here are some great tips on figuring out your kindergarten classroom management plan.

 If you like what I do here on KindergartenWorks, then be sure to subscribe today.
 I look forward to sharing ideas with you weekly.

 - How to Use Icons to Develop Classroom Routines